 While you may have become used to having your servers and data housed in your building, there are many reasons that it is time to take a good, hard look at the cost of housing your hardware and data in-house.
 Housing your proprietary data, storing it and running IT operations within your company may be costing you more than you realize.
 Beyond the actual money spent on operations, there are also costs because operating a data centre is not your primary business.
 The major costs are:

-- Cooling or temperature control–needed to keep hardware working at optimal rates however can be inefficient and costly due to age of building.
+- Cooling or temperature control–needed to keep hardware working at optimal rates however can be inefficient and costly due to the age of the building.
 You will need multiple cooling systems for redundancy.

-- Uptime–the design and ongoing operation, including the level of redundancy and investment in an industrial-grade quality of mechanical, electrical and plant, is far superior as a general rule in data centres than office based server rooms.
-Also the sites selected for data centres will have specific attributes which improve uptime that are rarely considered when selecting office space.
+- Uptime–the design and ongoing operation, including the level of redundancy and investment in an industrial-grade quality of mechanical, electrical and plant, is far superior as a general rule in data centres than office-based server rooms.
+Also, the sites selected for data centres will have specific attributes which improve uptime that is rarely considered when selecting office space.
 These factors include diverse power feeds from separate sub-stations, flood plain analysis, access to all forms of transportation and priority access to fuel in the case of a state-based emergency.
-The result is significantly less down time for your business and will ultimately help your IT managers focus on the specific IT problems pertaining to your business instead of worrying about keeping the lights on.
+The result is significantly less downtime for your business and will ultimately help your IT managers focus on the specific IT problems pertaining to your business instead of worrying about keeping the lights on.

 Each of these primary cost issues strains your company budget and in most cases, these costs can be lowered significantly in a well-maintained, secure data centre that can split the costs between all of its customers and is built with these issues in mind.